AhmedShela/conflict-exercise/FUBAR.md

 # Merge conflicts
 This is what Ted & Alice did on Bob’s computer when working on the first feature
 * this is a new line from Carol and Bob -_-
+* this is a new line from Alice and Ted :)